Mulberry Charlotte Russe

 This is a huge show and by any standards there is a vast amount to see and do.
 It's also aimed directly at families rather than gardeners.
 Don't expect to come away with many plants and shrubs to plant in your garden, this show is about entertainment.

-Children will probably find the display of giant vegetables (National Giant Vegetables Championship) more interesting.
+Children will find the display of giant vegetables (National Giant Vegetables Championship) more interesting.
 Some, like the pumpkins in the picture below are a work of art, others are simply huge.

 Shopaholics are spoilt for choice with masses of stall selling everything from kitchenware to fashion items.
 The majority have nothing to do with horticulture or agriculture but that's the nature of this show.